 "Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone who comes into contact with children and their families has a role to play.
-In order to fulfil this responsibility effectively, all practitioners should make sure their approach is child centred.
-This means that they should consider, at all times, what is in the best interests of the child."
+Everyone who comes into contact with children has an important role to play."

-Keeping Children Safe in Education 2023, DfE
+Keeping Children Safe in Education 2024, DfE

 Salisbury Diocesan Board of Education (SDBE) seeks to enable the flourishing of children and young people through their breadth of learning experiences in our CofE schools.
 In support of this commitment, safeguarding is taken very seriously.
-This document, Keeping Children Safe in Education 2023 and the Church of England's Safeguarding E-Manual has been shared with all staff and trustees, and all SDBE staff complete school based safeguarding training.
+This document, Keeping Children Safe in Education 2024 and the Church of England's Safeguarding E-Manual has been shared with all staff and trustees, and all SDBE staff complete school based safeguarding training.
 SDBE staff understand that they must adhere to the safeguarding procedures of the schools and settings they visit.
 Staff know that, should there be an incident, they can use the proforma provided in Appendix Five to record their findings ready to share with the school or setting's designated safeguarding lead.